LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    predicates.

 .. _flag_singleton_variables:
-.. index:: single: singleton_variables flag
+.. index:: pair: singleton_variables; Flag

 ``singleton_variables(Option)``
    Controls the singleton variable warnings.
 Possible option values are ``warning`` (the usual default) and ``silent`` (not recommended).

 .. _flag_underscore_variables:
-.. index:: single: underscore_variables flag
+.. index:: pair: underscore_variables; Flag

 ``underscore_variables(Option)``
    Controls the interpretation of variables that start with an